 Architecture - London Aquatics Centre

-Please note that the car park will be significantly busier than usual on the dates listed above.
-We appreciate your understanding and patience during these events.
+Please note that our car park will be significantly busier than usual during these times.
+We appreciate your patience and apologise for any inconvenience this may cause.

 Originally designed by world-renowned, award-winning architect, Zaha Hadid in 2004, London Aquatic Centre’s original concept was that of moving water.
 It was designed to mirror the riverside landscapes of the Queen Elizabeth Olympic Park.